ARM-software/AVH/DoxyGen/examples/src/GetStarted.md

 **Export project to CPRJ format**

 The VHT Basic project is also described in _basic.debug.cprj_ file using universal [.cprj format](https://arm-software.github.io/CMSIS_5/Build/html/cprjFormat_pg.html) that gets used in command-line CI environments.
 For correct workflow operation it is important to keep the MDK project files and the _basic.debug.cprj_ file synchronized.
-For that after saving modifications in the MDK project go to the uVision menu [_Project_ - _Export_](https://www.keil.com/support/man/docs/uv4/uv4_ui_export.htm) and select _Save project to CPRJ format_.
+For that after saving modifications in the MDK project go to the µVision menu [_Project_ - _Export_](https://www.keil.com/support/man/docs/uv4/uv4_ui_export.htm) and select _Save project to CPRJ format_.

 **Build and Run the example in Keil MDK**